yashsahugtx/skype-docs/Skype/SDN/articles/deviceclippingeventratio-element-qualitypropertiestype-complextype-skype-sdn-2-2-c.md

 (QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "C")

 Percentage of sessions the DeviceClipping event was fired when a speaker clips the microphone, causing the remote listener receives clipping-induced distortions.
 It is important to avoid the microphone clipping.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information